bheisler/blog-hugo-source/content/post/writing-raytracer-in-rust.md

-First, we cast to float and add 0.5 (one half-pixel) because we want our ray to pass through the center (rather than the corner) of the pixel on our imaginary screen.
-Then we divide by the screen width to convert from our original coordinates (0...800) to (0.0...1.0).
+First, we cast to float and add 0.5 (one half-pixel) because we want our ray to pass through the center (rather than the corner) of the pixel on our imaginary sensor.
+Then we divide by the image width to convert from our original coordinates (0...800) to (0.0...1.0).
 That's almost, but not quite, the (-1.0...1.0) coordinates we want, so we multiply by two and subtract one.
 That's all there is to it!
 The y calculation follows the same basic process except the